emuell/phonic/README.md

 };

 fn main() -> Result<(), Error> {
-    // Create a player with the default output device let mut player = Player::new(DefaultOutputDevice::open()?, None);
+    // Create a player with the default output device. let mut player = Player::new(DefaultOutputDevice::open()?, None);

     // Add a reverb effect to the main mixer.
 All sounds played without a